Vailsburg High School: Athletics

-The boys' soccer team won the Group III state championship in 1964 (defeating River Dell Regional High School in the tournament final) and was Group II co-champion in 1981 (with Moorestown High School).
+The boys' soccer team won the Group III state championship in 1964 (defeating River Dell High School in the tournament final) and was Group II co-champion in 1981 (with Moorestown High School).
 The 1964 team had a 12-2-2 record after winning the Group III title following a 2-1 win against River Dell in the championship game.

 The boys' basketball team won the Group II state championship in 1972, defeating Ocean City High School in the tournament final.

-The boys track team won the Group II spring track state championship in 1974.
+The boys track team won the Group II spring / outdoor track state championship in 1974.

 The girls team won the NJSIAA spring track Group II title in 1978, and won the Group III title in 1981 and 1984.

 The girls track team won the indoor relay championship in Group II in 1982 and the Group II title in 1983-1987.
 The program's six group titles are tied for fifth-most in the state and the string of five consecutive titles from 1983 to 1987 are the second-longest such streak.